survivejs/react-book/manuscript/12_authoring_libraries.md

 ## Keeping Dependencies Up to Date

 An important part of maintaining npm packages is keeping their dependencies up to date.
 How to do this depends a lot on the maturity of your package.
-Ideally you have a nice set of tests covering the functionality.
+Ideally, you have a nice set of tests covering the functionality.
 If not, things can get a little hairier.
 There are a few ways to approach dependency updates:

 * You can update all dependencies at once and hope for the best.
-Tools such as [npm-check-updates](https://www.npmjs.com/package/npm-check-updates) can do this for you.
+Tools, such as [npm-check-updates](https://www.npmjs.com/package/npm-check-updates), can do this for you.
 * Install the newest version of some specific dependency, e.g., `npm i lodash@* --save`.
 This is a more controlled way to approach the problem.
 * Patch version information by hand by modifying *package.json* directly.